scikit-hep/awkward/docs-sphinx/ak.layout.NumpyArray.rst

 ``random_number()`` function returns a random float and the ``random_length(minlen)`` function returns a random int that is at least ``minlen``.
 The ``RawArray`` class represents simple, one-dimensional data.

+For a real NumpyArray, ``strides`` and ``itemsize`` are measured in bytes;
+in the simplified code below, they are measured in number of elements, as though we were dealing with 1-byte data.

 .. code-block:: python